Lingyu-Gan/Salience-maps-for-judgments-of-frontal-plane-distance-1-centroids-numerosity-and-letter-identity-/README.md

-*** To download the demos, click the GREEN 'Code' and then click 'DOWNLOAD ZIP'.
+*** To download the demos, click the GREEN 'Code' and then click 'Download ZIP'.